 Vsmin = in m/s Resulting minimum activation speed of the ACSF of Category C

-If the vehicle is operated in a country with a general maximum speed limit below 130 km/h, this speed limit may be used [as/instead] Vapp in the above formula to calculate the minimum operation speed Vsmin.
+If the vehicle is operated in a country with a general maximum speed limit below 130 km/h, this speed limit may be used as an alternative for Vapp in the above formula to calculate the minimum operation speed Vsmin.
 In this case the vehicle shall be equipped with a mean to detect the country of the operation and shall have information available on the general maximum speed limit of this country.

-Notwithstanding the requirements above in this paragraph, [the ACSF of Category C is permitted to perform a lane change manoeuvre / the system may become active] also at speeds lower than the calculated Vsmin provided that the following conditions are met:
+Notwithstanding the requirements above in this paragraph, the ACSF of Category C is permitted to perform a lane change manoeuvre at speeds lower than the calculated Vsmin provided that the following conditions are met:

 (a) The system has detected another vehicle in the adjacent lane into which the lane change is planned at a distance lower than Srear and